Getting Started with LMCP

 - Open the downloaded

-.dmgfile from your Downloads folder - Drag Local MCP to your Applications folder
+LMCP-Installer.pkgfrom your Downloads folder - Follow the installer — it installs Local MCP to your Applications folder for you (no dragging)

-- Open Local MCP from your Applications folder — it appears in your menu bar
+- Local MCP opens automatically and appears in your menu bar

-What runs on your Mac: LMCP is a local process.
+What runs on your Mac: LMCP runs entirely as a local menu-bar app.
 No data is sent to the cloud during setup or operation.

 Step 2 — Connect your AI client